 In 2019, UKCI announced that it would act as a cornerstone investor in a vehicle seeking to accelerate the installation of renewables capacity in sub-Saharan Africa.

 UKCI’s commitment intends to help renewables developers unlock and recycle capital in established green energy projects.

-UKCI is helping commercial and industrial businesses across India rethink how they produce and consume electricity by helping CleanMax Solar expand its network of private solar farms.
+UKCI is helping commercial and industrial businesses across India rethink how they produce and consume electricity by helping CleanMax Solar expand its network of private solar and wind farms.

-CleanMax Solar partners with businesses to build new rooftop and ground mounted solar projects – enabling businesses to access clean, cheaper-than-grid electricity by removing the need for significant upfront capital investment.
+CleanMax Solar partners with businesses to build new renewable energy projects – enabling businesses to access clean, cheaper-than-grid electricity by removing the need for significant upfront capital investment.

-UKCI is providing critical financing to support the development of 254 MW of renewables projects across South Africa.
+UKCI provided critical financing to support the development of 254 MW of renewables projects across South Africa.

 The projects are being supported through an innovative funding mechanism designed by UKCI to support Black Economic Empowerment entities.
-When completed in 2020, the projects will power ~200,000 homes each year.
+Now completed, the projects are powering the equivalent of ~200,000 homes each year.

 UKCI intends to invest up to £30 million in order to finance the construction of affordable green housing in Kenya.

 By demonstrating the viability of environmentally sustainable building design, UKCI’s commitment will help embed green standards in the Kenyan market and create a new green asset class for local institutional investors.

 UKCI, together with Norfund, has financed a joint venture between two Black Economic Empowerment (BEE) accredited South African Independent Power Producers (IPPs) to develop 700 MW of onshore wind in South Africa.
 This portfolio of projects, sponsored by Enel Green Power, was developed successfully notwithstanding the challenges of the Covid-19 pandemic and is now delivering much needed clean electricity to the South African grid.